🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 “I don’t know what to prioritize.”

-Generic responses aim for coverage.
+Generic responses aim for completeness.

-Coverage increases volume.
+Completeness increases volume.

-Partial Information Produces Compounded Error
+Partial Information Compounds Error

 One incorrect assumption rarely stays isolated.